Analyzing Human-Human Interactions: A Survey

-\paragraph{Role of skeleton data} We further foresee an increased role of skeleton data, both during training and as additional input modality.
+\paragraph{Role of skeleton data} Human poses are one particular form of mid-level representation.
+We foresee an increased role of skeleton data, both during training and as additional input modality.
 Temporal patterns of interactions can be learned from skeleton data directly without having to take into account factors such as viewpoint and person appearance.
 Especially when units of interactions can be defined, pose and motion for an individual, as well as the coordination between people can be readily analyzed from skeleton data.
 Recent advances in human pose estimation from images and video (e.g., \citet{carreira2016human,insafutdinov2017arttrack,Yang_2017_ICCV}) have paved the way for effective pose-based attention mechanisms.
-While the computational requirements of the pose estimation task are significant, the benefits for the recognition of interactions has also been demonstrated \citep{du2017rpan,liu2016spatio}.
+While the computational requirements of the pose estimation task are significant, the benefit for the recognition of interactions has also been demonstrated \citep{du2017rpan,liu2016spatio}.

 \paragraph{Detection and classification} The research on the automated analysis of human interactions has predominantly focused on recognition rather than detection.
-This means that interaction labels are usually not assigned to a region but to the image or video sequences as a whole.
+This means that interaction labels are usually not assigned to a region but to the image or video sequence as a whole.
 Rather, the understanding of human behavior would benefit from a link between person and interaction class.
-This permits us to say who interacted with whom.
+This permits us to say who interacted with whom, when.
 Especially in sustained or repeated social encounters, for example in public spaces, knowing the actors that interact would increase the efficacy of the analysis.
-A few works have addressed interaction detection (e.g., \citep{van2018hands,tian2013spatiotemporal}) but usually in a two-step approach by first detection humans (e.g., \citep{patron2012structured}) and then considering their interactions.
+A few works have addressed interaction detection (e.g., \citet{van2018hands,tian2013spatiotemporal}) but usually in a two-step approach by first detection humans (e.g., \citep{patron2012structured}) and then considering their interactions.
 Especially in more crowded settings where partial occlusions are more common, such an approach is more likely to fail.
 An approach that focuses on the distinctive parts of the interaction is therefore favorable.